xaviermiel/MultiSub/docs/SPENDING_LIMIT_OVERVIEW.md

 await module.executeOnProtocol(
   AAVE_POOL,   // target
-  calldata,    // data
+  calldata     // data
-  USDC,        // tokenIn
-  1000e6       // amountIn
 );
 ```

-The contract verifies `tokenIn` and `amountIn` match the calldata, so the wallet cannot cheat.
+The contract extracts `tokenIn` and `amountIn` from the calldata via registered parsers, so the wallet cannot lie about what's being spent.

 ---